Brittany is a gaming addict! Her favourite genres are simulation games, crafting games, tycoons, RPG, city-builders, puzzles, and more!

 AC is another long-standing game series, which first started out back in 2001 for the Nintendo 64.
 The game play is centered around you as the main player, and you live in a village filled with anthropomorphic animals.
 You can make friends with the animals, catch bugs, collect fossils, fish, and buy thousands of decorations for your home, and clothing to dress yourself and the animals in.
 Game play is also in real-time, so the hours pass in game just like real life, and different events occur according to the time of day, with seasons and holidays also matching up to their real world counterparts!

-There's a number of titles in the AC series, from the most popular game, New Leaf (2012, Nintendo DS) to more recent titles like the free-to-play mobile game, Animal Crossing: Pocket Camp.
+There's a number of titles in the AC series, from the former most popular game, New Leaf (2012, Nintendo DS), to more recent titles like the free-to-play mobile game, Animal Crossing: Pocket Camp, and the mega-hit release for the Nintendo Switch called Animal Crossing: New Horizons.
 For what it's worth, Pocket Camp is a pretty fun mobile game and I've spent MANY hours playing it.
-There's also a new Animal Crossing Nintendo Switch game in the works, which will be released sometime in 2019!

 4. Dragon Quest Builders